nasir3843/multi-plane_multi_slice_longitudional_MRI_for_AD/README.md

 # Early progression detection from MCI to AD using multi-view MRI for enhance assisted living

 This is a Keras implementation of the study conducted for the early detection of progression from MCI to PMCI/AD.

+Please refer to the requirements.txt file to install all necessary libraries for running this code.